A New Understanding

 One of the happiest observations that we experienced in all our time with the pack was the sight of these two frolicking together—and the look of pure joy on the face of Lakota, freed for a moment from all his burdens.

-During our time with the STP we feel that our most significant observation was to witness how much the wolves cared for one another.
+During our time with the Sawtooth Pack, we feel that our most significant observation was to witness how much the wolves cared for one another.

 The following is an example of what we observed in the very first year of the project with a dark female omega wolf that we named Motaki.